xTriixrx/CLISP/README.md

     basic/early A.I. development for future projects, and to help lead to a stonger understanding of A.I. to lead into my next personal learning assignment.

+    The third branch is for Project Euler Questions and Answer's which are math based problems that need to be answered by writing programs to solve them.
+I have choosen to sharpen my Common Lisp skills again to dig into the PAIP branch again as well as Math skills in getting into Project Euler questions.
+You can find out more about Project Euler at https://projecteuler.net.

     COMING SOON:
-    Chapters 4+ of Paradigms of Artificial Intelligence Programming: Case Studies In Common Lisp by: Peter Norvig PART1 Chapters 4+ of Paradigms of Artificial Intelligence Programming: Case Studies In Common Lisp by: Peter Norvig PART2 TBD
+    Chapters 4+ of Paradigms of Artificial Intelligence Programming: Case Studies In Common Lisp by: Peter Norvig PART1 Chapters 4+ of Paradigms of Artificial Intelligence Programming: Case Studies In Common Lisp by: Peter Norvig PART2 Project Euler Questions and Asnwer's Problems 4+ TBD